Posted: February 2016

 Traveling is a way to discover the differences in the peoples of the world, but traveling is also a way to help you realize the oneness of humanity.

-Although people from different places of the world might have a very different culture and lifestyle to yours, in essence their needs and basic desires are the same.
+Although people from different places of the world might have very different cultures and lifestyles to yours, in essence their needs and basic desires are the same.
 All people need and desire healthy food to eat, good friends to be with and someone to love and love them back.

 4. Let go of your worries

-Traveling is one of the greatest way to let go of your worries and concerns.
+Traveling is also one of the greatest ways to let go of your worries and concerns.

 5. Focus on the present moment

 As you can see, the ways you can benefit from traveling the world are many.
-So don’t spend your entire life staying confined in four walls–it’s truly worthless.
+So don’t spend your entire life confined in four walls — it’s truly worthless.
 Go out and experience life.
 Just pack a few things and start traveling!